wilsjame/how-to-nasa/index.md

-# This Guide (must) Contains
-- What the NASA API is
-- How to set it up
-- How to interact with it
-- Some sample code
-- Where to find additional resources

-- High-level overview of API (INTRO, BACKGROUND, SETUP, LINK TO OG API DOCS, etc..
-- Details of at least 2 API method/functionality
-  1. documentation of API call: what it does, what gets sent to the server, what get recieved
-  2. example of call: what *they* sent, and what was actually received
-  3. live or runnable code (js fiddle, code block)

 # NASA API Overview
 This section contains an introduction to the NASA's Application Programming Interfaces (APIs), some background, and how to set it up with a link to the original API documentation.
 ## Introduction